 Feel free to scroll through my various past and future projects !

 - Jan.
-2018 – Present: Post-doctoral Associate, Marie Curie Fellow.
+2018 – July 2020: Scientist, Marie Curie Fellow.
 Project: Hydro-elasto-capillary interactions for deployable structures in microcanals: towards a microfluidic transistor.
 Collaboration with Professor François Gallaire at EPFL, Lausanne, Switzerland.

 - Nov.
 2015 – Dec.
 2017: Post-doctoral Associate, Fondecyt Fellow.
-Project: Influence of fluid substrates on the mechanics of single layer Graphene.
+Project: Influence of fluid adsorption on the mechanical properties of single layer Graphene.
 Collaboration with Professor Francisco Melo at SMAT-C, Santiago de Chile.